This workshop is completed.

 - Aniya Legnaro, Photographer (Bahamas)

-Kristine regularly lectures on photography at Capilano University in North Vancouver, BC, and Simon Fraser University in Burnaby, BC.
+Kristine has taught photography at Capilano University in North Vancouver, BC, and Simon Fraser University in Burnaby, BC.
 She also blogs about photography for Confluence Magazine, DFP Education Blog and runs a weekly newsletter where she spotlights great photography and offers tips on overcoming obstacles in photography.